Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Proxy won't start or DB sync error

-The proxy needs a synced C-chain indexer database.
-Check the proxy logs and verify the DB credentials in config/proxy/extension_proxy.toml:
+The proxy needs access to the C-chain indexer database.
+Check the proxy logs and verify the DB credentials in config/proxy/extension_proxy.coston2.docker.toml:

 docker compose logs ext-proxy